WANdisco/fusion-docker-compose/README.md

 # WANdisco Fusion

 ## Overview
-This repository contains a Docker Compose stack which deploys the WANdisco Fusion platform and provides a fully functional evaluation version to support live migration between Hadoop (CDH, HDP, ASF) and Cloud storage (S3, ADLS).
-The stack is designed for standalone operation in two zones or as a single zone to connect with another Fusion server.
+This repository contains a tool to build a docker-compose config which deploys the WANdisco Fusion platform and provides a fully functional version with trial license to support WANdisco live migration between date stored in any of the following:

+Azure - ADLS Gen 1, ADLS Gen 2, WASB, HDInsights
+AWS S3/EMRFS
+Google Cloud*
+Hadoop - CDH
+Hadoop - HDP
+Hadoop - Apache (Unmanaged)
+Alibaba OSS / EMR
+MAPR*
+Local File System*
+*Available in container images but may not yet be selectable in setup script.

+The stack can be used for standalone operation a across two storage zones or as a single zone to connect with a remote deployment.

-The ./setup-env.sh script lets you choose the desired platform and configure storage settings before running docker-compose up -d.
+The ./setup-env.sh script lets you select the desired platform and configure storage credentials before running docker-compose up -d.

 ## Prerequisites
 1. [Docker](https://docs.docker.com/install/overview/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on a suitable host
-1. Storage Details for either a Hortonworks HDP 2.6.5 Cluster, a CDH 5.13 Cluster, an Azure ADLS Gen 1 or Gen 2 account - Any of which Fusion can move data between.

 ## Installation Process
 There are a series of steps that must be completed in order to properly deploy and leverage WANdisco Fusion: